scarlatti/roseingrave/README.md

 If you've never authorized the app or if your authorization has expired, you'll be given a link in the console for you to visit in order to refresh or create an authorization token.
-Go to the url, select your email, click "Continue", allow access to your Drive files and Sheets spreadsheets, click "Continue", copy the authorization code on the final page, and paste it back into the console.
+Go to the url, select your email, click "Continue", allow access to your Drive files and Sheets spreadsheets, and click "Continue".
+This should authenticate you, and the command should continue running.

 Once the authorization is successful, the `authorized_user.json` file will be created in the same directory as `"credentials"`.